 Of course, you also want your pet to be comfortable.
 So, make sure the crate is big enough to allow your dog to move around a little.
 If you have a hard crate, consider putting your pet’s favorite blanket on the bottom to add some cushion and help them feel comforted.

 If you haven’t already, you’ll want to make sure your dog is crate trained before their first pet transport by air or ground.
+If you have not crate trained your pet, The Dog Adventure has 6 easy steps for you to do so.
 Since they’ll need to stay in their cage for a few hours during the transport, do a test run by crating them at home for the length of the flight.
 Be sure to give them treats during this time to keep them happy and avoid making them feel anxious or trapped.
 You’ll also want to make sure your dog is trained not to bark or whine.
 Most importantly, you’ll want to ensure they can relieve themselves on command and hold their bladder for several hours.

 Play Airplane Sounds